JACRStf/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The run_analysis.R has a function named crt.dtaset used to load and process either a train or a test data set.

-And creates a rawdata.csv file with the merge of training and test set no descriptive names and tidydata.csv with descriptive names.
+The run_analysis.R creates a rawdata.csv file with the merge of training and test set no descriptive names and tidydata.csv with descriptive names.